dthirumalaibe/elk/README.md

 ## How to verify the the stack?
 1. Get the loadbalancer IP address for Kibana services and copy it
+'''
-'''kubectl get services kibana -o wide'''
+kubectl get services kibana -o wide
+'''

 2. Render the Kibana GUI by pasting the IP on your browser

-3. Generate some logs in Logstash to export the logs to Elasticsearch Get a terminal to Kibana pod: ```kubectl exec -it <<kibana-pod-name->> -n elk sh``` Navigate to: /usr/share/logstash
+3. Generate some logs in Logstash to export the logs to Elasticsearch
+   - Get a terminal to Kibana pod:
+     ```
+     kubectl exec -it <<kibana-pod-name->> -n elk sh
+     ```
+   - Navigate to: /usr/share/logstash
-    Create a file sample.log and write some log data on it.
+   - Create a file sample.log and write some log data on it.

 4. Go and create index in elasticsearch via Kibana web interface to retrieve the log you have written on /usr/share/logstash/sample.log